-Voluntary referral must occur before the violation is reported to a school employee.
+Students may use a voluntary referral procedure to seek information, guidance, counseling and/or assessment in regards to use of possession of tobacco, alcohol, and other drugs, instruments or paraphernalia.
+A voluntary referral may be made by the student, by his/her immediate family, or by a fellow student.
+Voluntary referral must occur before the violation is reported to a school employee or before being selected for random testing.
 Involvement by law enforcement officials negates the option of voluntary referral.
 The student may use the option of voluntary referral once in his/her career at Pleasant Local Schools provided the voluntary referral occurs prior to the student's first offense.
 Voluntary referrals cannot be employed by a student found to be selling, distributing, trafficking and/or attempting to sell, distribute, or traffic Drugs.

-A student who refers themselves prior to receiving a positive test result for a prohibited substance from the MRO or prior to being caught by an appropriate authority, and who chooses to participate in an alcohol and/or other drug assessment and a drug education program provided by a Certified Chemical Dependency Professional or an OMHAS Certified Agency, will receive no forfeiture of athletic contests, extra-curricular activities and/or performances, and will not be charged with a first offense provided the student had zero (0) offenses while attending middle school.
+A student who refers themselves prior to being selected for testing or prior to being caught by an appropriate authority, and who chooses to participate in an alcohol and/or other drug assessment and a drug education program provided by a Certified Chemical Dependency Professional or an OMHAS Certified Agency, will receive no forfeiture of athletic contests, extra-curricular activities and/or performances, and will not be charged with a first offense provided the student had zero (0) offenses while attending middle school.
 Voluntary referral of tobacco or alcohol use or possession may also be used.

 Any subsequent violations will be enforced accordingly.
 If the student requesting the voluntary referral opportunity does not complete the requirements by the established time schedule, the violation consequence will be put into effect immediately.
-Any further violations will be considered a 2nd offense.
+Any further violations will be considered a 2^{nd} offense.